Well, friends. I don’t quite know how to start this post. What a week…

 Meanwhile, we are trying to keep our spirits up by enjoying the little things.
-The other night, Caroline treated Becca and me to a gel manicure.
+The other night, C treated R and me to a gel manicure.
 (She got all the supplies for Christmas.)
 That was a fun time to bond.

-Paul and Becca have been having daily backgammon tournaments, and we’ve all been getting outside together a lot more.
+Paul and R have been having daily backgammon tournaments, and we’ve all been getting outside together a lot more.
 We’re trying to make the best of it!

 Okay, let’s move on to lighter topics…